 High Touch, High Caliber Learning Environment

-Executive education and St. Louis EMBA courses are held in the Knight Center.
-They’re often followed by informal networking or special events or by relaxing with professors and classmates in the fourth-floor pub.
+St. Louis-based courses are held in the Knight Center.
+They’re often followed by informal networking, special events, or happy hours with classmates and professors in the fourth-floor pub.